-Students who wish to spend a semester in a Spanish-speaking country may attend one of the college's sister institutions in Spain.
-Participation in this program will be contingent on the student's level of fluency in Spanish, maturity, academic standing, junior status, an interview with Spanish faculty, and recommendation by at least two professors.
+Students who wish to spend a semester in a Spanish-speaking country may attend one of the College's two sister institutions in Spain, the University of Seville and the University of Huelva.
+Participation in one of these programs will be contingent on the student's level of fluency in Spanish, maturity, academic standing, junior status, an interview with Spanish faculty, and recommendation by at least two professors.
 Special permission to participate may be given for sophomores.
 This option is particularly recommended for students who choose to major in Spanish.
 However, the programs are open to students in other majors who have studied Spanish.
 Because of the sister institution relationship, students from The University of Virginia's College at Wise will pay the college's tuition.
 Sister institutions in Spain are the University of Huelva in Huelva, Spain and the University of Seville.
 For more information on these programs, please contact Professor Wolny in the Office of International Studies, Professor Anne Gilfoil in the Department of Language and Literature, or the Academic Dean.